Customize settings for each website in Safari on Mac

 In the Safari app on your Mac, choose Safari > Settings, then click Websites.

 On the left, click the setting you want to customize—for example, Camera.

 Choose settings for a website in the list: Select the website on the right, then choose the option you want for it.

 Choose settings for all websites that aren’t currently customized: Click the “When visiting other websites” pop-up menu, then choose an option.

-You can see websites you’ve customized under Configured Websites.
+You can see websites you’ve customized below Configured Websites.
 If you don’t see Configured Websites, either you haven’t customized a website yet, or you’ve cleared the list.